PaschosEleftherios/Compiler/README.md

 We pass a ".ci" file as an argument and then the magic happens.

-After running the program we can see 2 new files in our repository a ".c" and a ".asm" file each one of them having the C code and the Asm code from the file we gave as input to the compiler.
+After running the program we can see 2 new files in our repository a ".c" ,a ".asm",a ".int" file each one of them having the C code ,the Asm code,the quads from the intermediate code respectively, from the file we gave as input to the compiler.

-The overall details are in cimpleFinalReport pdf (for now in Greek.)
+The average.ci file is provided on this repository, for more files to run and details about Cimple, a brief explanation is provided inside cimpleFinalReport.pdf(for now only in Greek.)